The Diagnosis And 7 Things To Know For A Successful Chelation – Post 12

 + Controlling the environment that surrounds the body, home and work especially.

 No UK GP or NHS clinician is currently trained to provide this information for accidental chronic dental ingestion.
 Information had to be acquired through private medical consultations and researched online.

-This information is paramount.
+This information is paramount for a safe removal.

 Posts are in numbered order for completeness.
 You may like to read the next 7 posts which detail the chelation process.
 The next post, post 13 explains what chelation requires.

 Important.
 Please read our terms and conditions of use of this website.